This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Give your child the correct amount of medicine at the correct times:

-- Give your child the amount of medicine that his PHP says you should.
+- Give your child the amount of medicine that his healthcare provider says you should.
 The amount is based on his weight.

 - Write down how much medicine your child takes and the times he takes it.
 This may help keep you or another person from giving your child another dose by mistake.

-- Stay on the schedule that your child's PHP gave you.
-If you did not get this information from your child's PHP, ask for it.
-Ask your child's PHP what to do if your child misses a dose or a dose is not given on time.
+- Stay on the schedule that your child's healthcare provider gave you.
+If you did not get this information from your child's healthcare provider, ask for it.
+Ask your child's healthcare provider what to do if your child misses a dose or a dose is not given on time.

 - Use the spoon, cup, syringe, or dropper that is packaged with your child's medicine.
 Do not use kitchen teaspoons or tablespoons to measure your child's medicine because they are not correct.